timpending/comp-sci-curriculum/Unit-1/02-big-o-notation.md

 ![](http://images.contentful.com/7h71s48744nc/3naPsJv6IE0KewGmqUOMUu/a00a2a2cbe0c580cfce1b502c1ebdc9f/a-beautiful-mind.jpg)

 This is O(n\*n + n).
 The first n*n (n^2) comes from the while loop that iterates over all of the elements in the array and has another while loop inside that also iterates over all elements in the array.
-The second n comes from the final while loop that iterates over all elements and remvoes odds.
+The second n comes from the final while loop that iterates over all elements and removes odds.
 The expression can also be simplified further.
 Any time there is addition in the big O notation, the worst case runtime is kept.
 All other values are dropped.
 In this case, the runtime would just be O(n^2).

 **RULE: When big-O values are added, keep the worst case runtime, and drop all other additional values.**